-9 Books for Parents and Kids to Read Together
+9 Books for Kids and Their Parents to Read Together

 They're good for the whole gang

 Think about the books you're most likely to read as an adult: some memoirs, some comic essay collections, some serious literary fiction.
 And while we're not suggesting you abandon grown-up books altogether, it's sometimes nice to take a family approach and all read the same titles.
-Here, nine wonderful books that kids, tweens, teens and adults alike will adore.
+Here, nine wonderful books for kids and their parents.

 Best with ages 9 to 12.
 Anyone who’s ever grown up (or is in the process of growing up) will recognize Margaret’s triumphs, struggles and confusion.
 And while today’s kids might not recognize some of the more dated references (oh, sanitary belts…), adults will certainly relate to Margaret’s pre-cell phone, Snapchat and Facebook puberty.